milky-moon/milky-moon/README.md

 ## Hi there 👋

 🔭 PhD student interested in AI Drug Discovery
-🌱 Disscution and collaboration welcomed!
+🌱 Discussion and collaboration welcomed!